WPPBoss/stay-at-home/README.md

-# stay-at-home
+# Stay@Home
-Stay At Home is a website that aims to inform people on the current state of the COVID-19 Pandemic.
+Stay@Home is a website that aims to inform people on the current state of the COVID-19 Pandemic.